 But I did it!
 I survived the first day of walking in the Cotswolds—my dream trip.
 My hip felt great; my left foot with its arthritic toe did OK.
 And after half an hour of rest—and a cup of tea in the room—I felt restored enough to walk around the Square.
 I was particularly interested in St Edward’s Parish Church, a typical Norman church with a stone, crenellated tower.
 Its north door is flanked by ancient yew trees, and it looks like it’s straight out of The Hobbit or a medieval fairy tale.

 We were ravenous, and the historic Queen’s Head Pub in Stow-on-the-Wold was ideal.
-The sign was painted with red-haired Queen Elizabeth I’s portrait and was furnished in Tudor style with rough, blackened beams; stone and wood floors; hops hanging from the ceiling; mullioned windows, and an old man in his cap reading book while his dog yawned beneath the table.
+The sign was painted with red-haired Queen Elizabeth I’s portrait and was furnished in Tudor style with rough, blackened beams; stone and wood floors; hops hanging from the ceiling; mullioned windows, and an old man in his cap reading a book while his dog yawned beneath the table.

 I ordered a Moroccan Chicken with Rice with Hummus and Harissa, and for dessert Ken and I shared Plum Crumble with Vanilla Ice Cream.
 We’d earned the calories!!